Create Callback data action

-Note: When constructing the callback action in your flow, best practice recommends pairing it with an audio sequence and a collect input data action that gives the caller the option of providing another number.
-For more information, see Callback phone number creation tips .
+Note: Best practice recommends pairing this action with an audio sequence and a collect input data action that gives the caller the option of providing another number.
+For more information, see Callback phone number creation tips.

-Select the queue on which the callback request will be placed.
+Select the queue on which to place the callback request.
 This setting is required for inbound or outbound flows.
 For in-queue flows, the system places the callback on the current queue.

 Note: Click the arrow next to Inputs to expand or collapse the list of variables.